quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

     - Pull requests require at least one approval
     - Pull request require code owner approval
 - Get added to the [project board](https://github.com/users/quist00/projects/1) so we can organize who is working on what.
     - Mistakes may happen on the way.
-Patience and Kindness
+Have Patience and Kindness for yourself and others.
 - Use variables_like_this rather than variablesLikeThis
 - If that is new to you, don't let it stop you from contributing.
 Take this opportunity to learn.